zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Collections/Collections-create_schema.md

         <Admonition type="info" icon="📘" title="What is a partition key?">

-        <p>Once a field is designated as the partition key, Zilliz Cloud automatically creates a partition for each unique value in this field and saves entities in these partitions accordingly.</p>
+        <p>Once a field is designated as the partition key, Zilliz Cloud calculates a hash based on the partition key value of each inserted entity and saves entities in the partitions of the target collection accordingly.</p>
         <p>This is particularly useful when implementing data separation based on a specific key, such as partition-oriented multi-tenancy.</p>

         </Admonition>